Blog for The Windseeker Thor Miramar MotorCoach

 As our little eaglet friends continue to grow, their baby down coats beginning to be replaced by black feathers, the ever watchful parents, Jackie and Shadow, take turns watching the nest, hunting, feeding the chicks and keeping them warm at nights.
 At this altitude temps are still dropping into the low 30's at night.
 But days are sunny and warming into the 60's, excellent weather for baby birds to thrive.
 Here's a rare moment where both parents are taking a pause in the nest together.

 My 80th birthday is coming up in two weeks.
 Hard to believe... it even feels strange to write that!
 But it is happening and today we got the new Lazy Boy Randell Power Recliner for the family room for me.
-This is a 4 way adjustable with remote... back tilt, foot rest life, head rest tilt and lumbar support.
+This is a 4 way adjustable with remote... back tilt, foot rest lift, head rest tilt and lumbar support.
 Pretty great.
 Cost a small fortune (more than my first new car (1970 VW bug) but we got in their president's day sale for 25% off!
 We ordered it in the custom fabric and with the memory foam seat cushion which is a little firmer and higher than the standard latex.
 So when I lower the footrest with the remote, and sit forward I can stand right up with no push off at all.
-This one is NOT a rocker like my old one so when you lean forward to stand up out of it it does not rock forward making this one much easier to stand... and the arm rests do not move because of the rocker mechanism.
+This one is NOT a rocker like my old one so when you lean forward to stand up out of it, it does not rock forward making this one much easier to stand... because the arm rests do not move due to the rocker mechanism.
 This one is effortless.

 The fuzzy little eagle chicks are definitely beginning to look like young birds, as they sit in the nest patiently waiting for some dinner from mom.
 The two kids were the subjects of a national naming contest conducted by Friends of Big Bear Valley.
 Their official names are now Gizmo and Sunny.